 Step 5: Make a shorter swing and focus more on the clean contact.
 The backswing needs to be shorter than usual.
 Make a three-quarter length backswing with a shoulder turn.
 Then strike.

-PGA Tour player Kyle Stanley went for the shot when it was tough to even see the ball.
+PGA Tour player Kyle Stanley went for the shot when it was tough even to see the ball.
 The shot wonderfully went to 15 feet.
-These stories are very inspirational to make you go for the shots and become a story among the friends’ group.
+These stories are very inspirational to make you go for the shots and become a story among the friends group.
 But golf isn’t about going for it or taking the risk all the time.
 Nor are we Kyle Stanley.

 It’s essential to take some risks like making a punch shot or aiming the pin sometimes.
 However, when the chances are very low to get through, playing smarter is what golf is about.
 At the end of the round, no one will remember that you took your medicine on the 5th hole.
 Instead, they will remember you couldn’t break 90.
 So, chuck it when you need to.
 Accept a bogey and get your ball back on the fairway by taking your medicine.